On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: On positive commutators

 \subsection{Abstract results}

-The abstract results we are about to introduce associate the existence of positive commutation relations with the control of some spectral properties of the operator $H$.
+The abstract results we are about to introduce relate the existence of positive commutation relations with the control of some spectral properties of the operator $H$.
 We start by describing these positivity conditions.
+The spectral measure of the self-adjoint operator $\re (H)$ is denoted by $E_{\re (H)}$.
 Let $\Delta \subset {\mathbb R}$ be a Borel subset: \\

-{\bf Assumptions} \begin{itemize} \item[{\bf (M$+$)}] $\re (H)\in C^1(A)$ and there exist $a_+ >0$, $b_+ >0$ and $\beta_+ \geq 0$ such that
+{\bf Assumptions} \begin{itemize} \item[{\bf (M$_+$)}] $\re (H)\in C^1(A)$ and there exist $a_+ >0$, $b_+ >0$ and $\beta_+ \geq 0$ such that

-\item[{\bf (M$-$)}] $\re (H)\in C^1(A)$ and there exist $a_- >0$, $b_- >0$ and $\beta_- \geq 0$ such that
+\item[{\bf (M$_-$)}] $\re (H)\in C^1(A)$ and there exist $a_- >0$, $b_- >0$ and $\beta_- \geq 0$ such that

-\item[{\bf (M)}] $\re (H)\in C^1(A)$ and there exist $c_{\Delta} >0$, $K\in \sinf(\mathscr H)$, such that
+\item[{\bf (M)}\,\,\,\,] $\re (H)\in C^1(A)$ and there exist $c_{\Delta} >0$, $K\in \sinf(\mathscr H)$, such that

 \end{itemize}